The need to know from World Travel Market 2019

-The state is the third-most forested in the U.S and home to six nationals parks, Monongahela National Forest, covering nearly a million acres, and 45 state parks and forests.
+The state is the third-most forested in the U.S and home to six nationals parks as well as Monongahela National Forest, covering nearly a million acres, and 45 state parks and forests.

-Luxury options come in the form of small boutique properties all the way up to The Greenbriar, a resort destination that has been a National Historic Landmark since 1778.
-Over the years, The Greenbriar has welcomed 27 presidents.
+Luxury options come in the form of small boutique properties all the way up to The Greenbrier, a resort destination that has been a National Historic Landmark since 1778 and has welcomed 27 presidents.

 by Jo Austin | 20 November 2019